-Community Led Monitoring (CLM) – Essential Principles and Key Objectives
+Community Led Monitoring– Essential Principles and Key Objectives

-Community-led monitoring of health services is a practice that combines systematic and routine data collection by communities with evidence-based advocacy to improve accountability, governance and quality of HIV and health services.
+Community led monitoring of health services is a practice that combines systematic and routine data collection by communities with evidence-based advocacy to improve accountability, governance and quality of HIV and health services.

 The Global Fund defines CLM as “Mechanisms that service users or local communities use to gather, analyse and use information on an ongoing basis to improve access to, quality and the impact of services, and to hold service providers and decision makers to account”.

-According to ITPC, a leader in community monitoring of HIV treatment and care, there are 5 key conditions required for effective community-led monitoring, namely:
+According to ITPC, a leader in community monitoring of HIV treatment and care, there are five key conditions required for effective community led monitoring, namely:

 It should be conducted by communities;